 RULES, REGULATIONS,TERMS & CONDITIONS

-By submitting your film or screenplay to the Pembroke Taparelli Arts and Film Festival you are agreeing that you have read, understood and consent to abide by our General Rules for Submission, Festival Rules and Regulations and our Terms and Conditions of Service that are listed below.
+By submitting your film, screenplay or play to the Pembroke Taparelli Arts and Film Festival you are agreeing that you have read, understood and consent to abide by our General Rules for Submission, Festival Rules and Regulations and our Terms and Conditions of Service that are listed below.

 GENERAL RULES FOR SUBMISSION